 Produce the intended outcome: When resources are allocated properly, they can be used for their intended purpose.

-Since misuse of resources can result in overspending, it’s important to correctly map out allocations so your team is prepared with the necessary resources.
+Since the misuse of resources can result in overspending, it's important to map out allocations accurately so your team is prepared.

 Maintaining a well-organized process document in a shared tool can preempt potential future process issues.
-This approach, particularly beneficial during employee onboarding, gives all stakeholders access to a shared source of truth that can be viewed at any time.
+This gives all stakeholders access to a shared source of truth that can be viewed at any time.

 Enhanced communication can help: